Bakersville, North Carolina, United States

 - Current food produced: 0%, or close to 0%

 - Food produced locally: Up to 25%

-- Common Facilities: Common House, Garden(s), Vehicle Share, Library, Outbuilding(s), Swimming pond or pool, Tractor & Farm Equipment, Fire pit, Gym or sports area, Internet
+- Common Facilities: Common House, Garden(s), Vehicle Share, Library, Outbuilding(s), Swimming pond or pool, Tractor & Farm Equipment, Fire pit, Internet

 - Internet Available: Yes, both the community and individuals provide it